serser/Advance-Lane-Finding/README.md

 Please checkout the final results video link included at the top which showcases the performance on all 3 videos.
 The results on all videos was satisfying I would say but as always could use more work and polish, espeacially for creating a dynamic binary outputing, but its very easy to find more and more things to work on for this kind of open ended projects.
 It would also be interesting to explore more on speed tracking which could be a really cool feature if it started getting accurate results.
 Next step to be implemented to this project is vehicle detection, COMMING SOON.

+## Porting to Python 2.7

+The original author may be working on python 3.0, so there is minor errors occurring when it comes to python 2.7.
+This is python 2.7 compatible version.

+First of all, calibrate the camera with the following, it will pickle the params in `calibration_pickle.p` to be later used.

+    python camera_calibrate.py

+Then for the images perform the tracking algorithm with

+    python main_image_gen.py